 (1) General Obligation Bonds include general obligation bonds held by MAC, the debt service on which was used by MAC to pay debt service on its bonds.
-Such general obligation "mirror" bonds totaled \$116 million, \$64 million, \$52 million and \$39 million in fiscal years 2002 through 2005, respectively.
+Such general obligation "mirror" bonds totaled \$52 million and \$39 million in fiscal years 2004 and 2005, respectively.
 All of such general obligation "mirror" bonds have been paid.